v1.0.0

 .NET (NuGet)

 A .NET global tool wrapper.
-Also auto-downloads the prebuilt binary and caches it at ~/.arklint/bin/.
+Auto-downloads the prebuilt binary and caches it at ~/.arklint/bin/.
 Requires .NET 8.0+.

 Terminalbash